Finnish Operation of the NKVD: NKVD operation

 The preparations for the operation started immediately after NKVD Order No. 00447 had been signed in March 1937, although it officially began on 5 August 1937.
 In the first month, 728 people were arrested.
 The Karelian troikas and dvoikas were given quotas how many people could be arrested and how many executed.
 In January 1938, 5,340 people had been arrested, and a new quota of 700 arrests of whom 500 could be executed, was given.
 The mass arrests continued until 10 August 1938.

 The Karelian authorities specifically alleged that Edvard Gylling had "reinforced the enemy lines" by recruiting Finnish Canadian and Finnish American immigrants through the Resettlement Agency.
 At least 739 Finns who had moved from North America to the Soviet Union were repressed in 1937 and 1938, although the number could be higher according to historian Irina Takala.
 Almost all North American Finns were found guilty of "counter-revolutionary activity" under Article 58 of the Soviet penal code.

 Different estimations range from 8,000 to 25,000 of Finns killed during all of Stalin-era repressions.
 Finns made up only 3% of the population of the Karelian ASSR, but made up more than 40% of the victims of the Great Purge in Karelia.
 Mass graves of Finnish victims are located in Sandarmokh and Krasny Bor.

 Outside of Karelia, especially the Murmansk Finns were heavily persecuted and the Finnish population almost completely perished in the area.
 3,000 Finns were executed in Leningrad as well.

 Research

 Russian historian Irina Takala of Petrozavodsk State University has researched the subject in detail since the 1990s.
 She has commented that the FSB has limited access to relevant archives in the recent years.

 In 2020, the Finnish Literature Society launched a new research project Memories of the Stalinist repression which will include interviews of the relatives of the victims.

-The project will also cooperate with the National Archives of Finland's 5-year research project regarding the fates of Finns in Russia between 1917 and 1964.
+Between 2020 and 2025, a research project conducted by the National Archives of Finland examined the fate of Finns in Russia between 1917 and 1964, with emphasis on the Great Terror of 1937–1938.
+As a result of the project, more accurate estimates of the scale of the persecutions were obtained.
+The project compiled a database containing personal information on approximately 38,000 Finnish citizens and identified nearly 6,200 who were convicted during the persecutions of 1937–1938, of whom more than 4,700 were executed.
+The researchers estimated that a further 1,000–2,000 victims remain unidentified, bringing the total number of convicted Finnish citizens to 7,200–8,200.
+When Ingrian Finns are included, the total number is estimated at 11,000–12,000 people.